 The Pros of Living Stingy

-Saving Money: The first reason you probably are considering living stingy is to save cash.
-Of course, saving money is a great positive of living stingy, and it means you’ll be able to make more money over time.
+- Saving Money: The first reason you probably are considering living stingy is to save cash.
+Of course, saving money is a great positive of this way of life, and it means you’ll be able to make more money over time.
 At the end of the day, being comfortable with money now will allow you to do more fun activities in the future.
 You’ll be able to set money aside each month.

 The Cons of Living Stingy